Review: THE UNSEEN, a Gritty-Indie Take on the Invisible Man

 In a cluttered single-wide trailer in a snow-covered, anonymously dreary logging town in northern British Columbia, Bob Langmore finds himself disappearing.

 That it not to say that running away from his wife and daughter almost a decade ago to live a thankless life doing dangerous job as a millwright in a softwood milling operation will cause a man to vanish.
-No, in Geoff Redknapp's extraordinary feature film debut, the disappearing is indeed, quite literal.
+No, in Geoff Redknap's extraordinary feature film debut, the disappearing is indeed, quite literal.

 The Unseen could be seen as a sophisticated and understated story of the plight of the 'invisible man,' but the drama and setting are so exceptionally observed, that it is better to view the film through the lens of a father coming to grips with the difficult consequences of being absent from his family during tough times.